-To date, MOL has invested a total of over USD 1.8 billion directly into the Croatian economy.
-MOL is the second largest foreign investor in the country and is proud to hold this position.
+To date, MOL has invested a total of over USD 6 billion directly into the Croatian economy.
+MOL is one of the largest foreign investors in the country and is proud to hold this position.
 Since it first entered the Croatian market, MOL has supported the development and transformation of Croatia’s economy.
 As such, MOL has a vested interest in promoting an investor-friendly business environment in Croatia that contributes to INA’s development as a successful regional energy leader in South Eastern Europe.

 Saving INA from bankruptcy

 MOL played a key role in saving INA from bankruptcy in the wake of the 2008 crisis.
 MOL provided loans of approximately USD 460 million in 2009-2010 at a time when international financial markets were frozen.
 INA being one of the largest Croatian companies, employers and tax payers, this initiative was essential for the national economy.
 Since 2009, INA has consistently made a significant positive contribution to the Croatian economy.

 Besides the economic impact, INA has a great influence on Croatia from financial aspects as well.
 Due the improving financial situation INA could pay out a significant amount of dividend to Croatia.